godotengine/godot-docs/tutorials/scripting/gdscript/gdscript_basics.rst

 .. note::

-    Although you can declare functions as variadic using the rest parameter, unpacking parameters when calling a function using *spread syntax* that exists in some languages ​​(JavaScript, PHP) is currently not supported in GDScript.
+    Although you can declare functions as variadic using the rest parameter, unpacking parameters when calling a function using *spread syntax* that exists in some languages (JavaScript, PHP) is currently not supported in GDScript.
 However, you can use ``callv()`` to call a function with an array of arguments: